brwang04-MAML/learning-demand-dashboard/README.md

 **Competitive position is measured, not assumed.** Each cycle reads competitor syllabi directly and records what they cover.
 Gaps are identified from what's demonstrably missing across the market, not from a hunch that nobody's doing it.

-In this project's first cycle, the top-ranked topic was a use-case discovery course, chosen on the reasoning that the market teaches tools while learners can't identify where AI fits.
+In this project's first cycle, the top-ranked topic was a **use-case discovery course**, chosen on the reasoning that the market teaches tools while learners can't identify where AI fits.

 ---